owenw-28/TargetStocks/README.md

-# A-Level-Coursework
+# TargetStocks
-This was my project for the NEA component of the AQA A Level Computer Science examinations for 2024
+This is a website I made to generate recommendations for stock trading.